 “Glad to hear it.”
 Grams leaned down to talk to Mason.
 “And what’s new with you, handsome?”

 He grabbed on to her walker with both hands.

 “You want this contraption?
 It’s yours.”
 Grams laughed as he steered the walker away from us and began to push it around the room.
 I frowned but she patted my shoulder.
 “Oh, let him.
 He’s not bothering anybody, and I’m fine on my feet for a few minutes.
 Now let me get a look at that baby.”
 She shuffled toward Ryan, and he turned so Grams could see the newest addition to our brood.
 “Well, hello there, sweetheart.
 You’re a looker, just like your daddy.
 Did you know that you and I share a birthday?”
 She lowered her voice.
 “That’s right.
 All the best people are born in November.”

 “Would you like to hold him?”
-Ryan asked while I kept one eye on Ruthie, who was trying on George’s glasses, and the other on Frankie, making sure he wasn’t smashing into furniture or people.
+Ryan asked while I kept one eye on Ruthie, who was trying on George’s glasses, and the other on Mason, making sure he wasn’t smashing into furniture or people.

 “I sure would.”
 Grams sat down on one of many couches in the room and made herself comfortable, then Ryan carefully placed the baby in her arms.

 “He’s been a little crabby today,” Ryan said apologetically.